DOWNLOAD AN ISSUE

 Connections is the quarterly newsletter of the St. Pius X Church and School and is published in February, May, August, and November.
-It's purpose is to support our community of believers who are faithful to the Gospel of Jesus Christ and the Catholic Tradition by providing information that will help enrich, inspire and connect us as we work together by sharing our time, talent and treasure so that God’s Kingdom will continue to live and grow in our midst.
+Its purpose is to support our parish by providing information that will help enrich, inspire and connect us as we work together to build and grow God’s Kingdom in our midst.
+Our 2018 Connections theme is Care of Our Common Home: Living out Laudato Sí in our Hearts, Homes, and Community.

-We urge you to consider submitting a story for an upcoming issue that grows and supports our annual theme.
+Please consider submitting a story for an upcoming issue.
+Article deadlines for each issue can be found below.
 Your feedback is welcome and encouraged.
+Please submit articles or direct questions to:

 2018 ARTICLE DEADLINES & DELIVERY DATES